4ldas/Discord-DisCrasher/README.md

 # USAGE
 You will need to install [colors](https://github.com/fatih/color) package and then replace token variable in the script .
 Then you will be able to run it by simply doing command ```go run discrasher.go```.
 Also keep in mind you will need golang installed for this to work!
+Once you run it you will get prompted to enter the group ip, so enter it that and hit enter.
+Running this on multiple processes increases performance of the crasher.

 # Built with ❤️ by